NGC 7217 - Spiral Galaxy in Pegasus

-NGC 7217 - Spiral Galaxy is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7217 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7217 - Spiral Galaxy in Pegasus is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7217 - Spiral Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7217

 Celestial coordinates for the J2000 equinox of NGC 7217 are provided in the following table: